 Which IKEAs are still dog friendly?

-Knowing many of their customers would love to bring their dogs along, some IKEAs have addressed their lack of dog-friendliness with a slight compromise.
+Knowing many of their customers would love to bring their dogs along, some IKEAs have addressed their lack of dog-friendliness with a slight compromise – dog parking.

-Their compromise is that, outside of many IKEAs (particularly in Europe), you can find “dog bays,” which are shaded areas outside the store, specially designed for customers to hitch their dogs to posts.
+Some IKEA shops have dog parking areas outside (particularly in Europe); you can find “dog bays” or shaded areas outside the store specially designed for customers to hitch their dogs to posts.